19 Best Places to Live in Massachusetts in 2025

 • Bike score: 69

 Boston, Massachusetts, was founded by English Puritan colonists and grew into a central hub for politics, finances, religion, and education in New England.
-As one of the most historic Massachusetts cities, Boston also became the birthplace of the American Revolution when the British retaliated for the Boston Tea Party, which protested taxation without representation.
+As one of the most historic cites in Massachusetts, Boston also became the birthplace of the American Revolution when the British retaliated for the Boston Tea Party, which protested taxation without representation.
 Boston is still an epicenter of commercial activity, with healthcare, finance, insurance, manufacturing, and higher education at its forefront.
 Millennials, families, and college students all make themselves at home in Boston’s world-class institutions, including Boston University and Northeastern University.

 2. Worcester